-J. Bennetto, R.W.
-Nunes, and David Vanderbilt
+J. Bennetto,1 R. W. Nunes,2 and David Vanderbilt1

-Department of Physics and Astronomy, Rutgers University, Piscataway, New Jersey 08855-0849
+1Department of Physics and Astronomy, Rutgers University, Piscataway, New Jersey 08855-0849 2Complex System Theory Branch, Naval Research Laboratory, Washington, D.C., 20375-53459

-(April 2, 1997)
+(Received 3 April 1997)

-We suggest that the commonly-accepted core structure of the 90° partial dislocation in Si may not be correct, and propose instead a period-doubled structure.
-We present LDA, tight-binding, and classical Keating-model calculations, all of which indicate that the period-doubled structure is lower in energy.
-The new structure displays a broken mirror symmetry in addition to the period doubling, leading to a wide variety of possible soliton-like defects and kinks.
+We suggest that the commonly accepted core structure of the 90° partial dislocation in Si may not be correct, and propose instead a period-doubled structure.
+We present local-density approximation, tightbinding, and classical Keating-model calculations, all of which indicate that the period-doubled structure is lower in energy.
+The new structure displays a broken mirror symmetry in addition to the period doubling, leading to a wide variety of possible solitonlike defects and kinks.
+[S0031-9007(97)03552-7]

-61.72.Lk, 71.15.Fv
+PACS numbers: 61.72.Lk, 71.15.Fv

 Dislocations in silicon and other semiconductors have been well studied both theoretically and experimentally [1].
 They are well known to be responsible for plastic behavior, and affect electronic properties as well.
 The predominant dislocations in silicon lie along the $\langle 110 \rangle$ directions, within a {111} slip plane, with Burgers vectors at 0° or 60° to the propagation direction.
-These disassociate into partial dislocations separated by a ribbon of stacking fault.
+These dissociate into partial dislocations separated by a ribbon of stacking fault.
 The 0° splits into two 30° partials, while the 60° splits into a 30° and a 90° partial.

 The core structure of the 90° partial has received much attention.
-The unreconstructed core contains a zigzag chain of three-fold coordinated atoms.
-It has been proposed [2-4] that this dislocation core reconstructs by breaking a $\{110\}$ mirror symmetry, as shown in Figs. 1(a) and 2(a), in order to eliminate the dangling bonds.
-Thus, each under-coordinated atom forms a new bond with a partner on the other side of the zigzag chain, and the defect core becomes fully saturated.
+The unreconstructed core contains a zigzag chain of threefold coordinated atoms.
+It has been proposed [2-4] that this dislocation core reconstructs by breaking a {110} mirror symmetry, as shown in Figs. 1(a) and 2(a), in order to eliminate the dangling bonds.
+Thus, each undercoordinated atom forms a new bond with a partner on the other side of the zigzag chain, and the defect core becomes fully saturated.
 Several workers have shown theoretically [5-12] that this reconstruction lowers the energy by approximately 0.7 eV per unit cell, or 0.18 eV/Å, with respect to the symmetric case.
-This might be expected, as it restores the four-fold coordination of all the atoms, albeit at the cost of some local bond strain.
+This might be expected, as it restores the fourfold coordination of all the atoms, albeit at the cost of some local bond strain.
 Moreover, EPR measurements find a low density of dangling bonds, supporting full reconstruction [13].
-Thus, a consensus seems to have emerged that this reconstruction represents the physically correct core structure, and a large volume of work has come to rely on this assumption [14-17].
+Thus, a consensus seems to have emerged that this reconstruction represents the physically correct core structure, and a large volume of work has come to rely on this assumption [14-18].

 In this Letter, we propose a new structure for the core of the 90° partial dislocation in Si.
-Our proposed structure retains the four-fold coordination of every atom in the core, but introduces a doubling of the periodicity along the dislocation direction.
-The new structure is found to be lower in energy than the previously assumed reconstruction, regardless of whether the comparison is based on empirical interatomic potential, total-energy tight-binding, or first-principles density-functional calculations.
+Our proposed structure retains the fourfold coordination of every atom in the core, but introduces a doubling of the periodicity along the dislocation direction.
+The new structure is found to be lower in energy than the previously assumed reconstruction, regardless of whether the comparison is based on empirical interatomic potential, total-energy tight-binding, or firstprinciples density-functional calculations.
 Thus, it appears likely that all previous work on the 90° partial has assumed an incorrect core structure, and that the interpretation of experimental studies on this dislocation system should be reexamined in light of the new structural model.
+Moreover, the new core structure would give rise to a new assortment of kink and solitonic defects, which we describe later in this Letter.
+Of course, it is the mobility of the kinks that ultimately determines the mobility of the dislocation as a whole.
+But the solitonic defects may also play a role in nucleating or modifying the kink mobility, and both kinds of defects could crucially affect the electrical properties and pinning behavior of the dislocation.